Do Not Expect Too Much from the End of the World: Production

-The title comes from an aphorism by Stanislaw Jerzy Lec.
-The film is Jude's longest fiction film so far.
+The two stories that make up the film are both informed by director Radu Jude's own experience.
+The first finds its inspiration in a young production assistant Jude knew, who died in a car crash after falling asleep at the wheel due to overworking, while second in Jude's stint as a director of a work safety video for a corporation.
+The film's title comes from an aphorism by Polish poet Stanislaw Jerzy Lec.

 Release

 Do Not Expect Too Much from the End of the World premiered at the 2023 Locarno Film Festival on 4 August 2023, where it received the Special Jury Prize.
 It was also invited at the 28th Busan International Film Festival in 'Icon' section and was screened on 5 October 2023.

 Mubi had acquired all rights of the film for the US, as well as streaming rights in Canada, Germany, the Netherlands, India, Turkey and Latin America.
 The film was released on Mubi on 4 May 2024.

 The film was released theatrically in Romania on 27 October 2023.

 Reception

 On the Metacritic website the movie has a score of 95 out of 100 indicating "universal acclaim" making it the highest reviewed movie of 2023.

 In his review for The Guardian, Peter Bradshaw described Do Not Expect Too Much from the End of the World as follows: "Freewheeling essay-movie-slash-black-comedy collage takes swipes from all angles at modern life.".
 Matthew Joseph Jenner, writing for the International Cinephile Society, stated that the film is "a truly ambitious, beautifully complex, and deeply compelling masterpiece of purely playful postmodernism, which has never been more urgently required than it is at the present moment".
 The film also received very positive reviews in Indie Wire, Le Monde, D Movies, Screen Daily and Deadline, among others.

 Do Not Expect Too Much from the End of the World was ranked seventh on Cahiers du Cinémas top 10 films of 2023 list.
 The filmmakers Joanna Arnow and Todd Field both included ranked the film as one of their favorites of 2024.
-In June 2025, IndieWire ranked the film at number 38 on its list of "The 100 Best Movies of the 2020s (So Far)."
+In June 2025, IndieWire ranked the film at number 38 on its list of "The 100 Best Movies of the 2020s (So Far)".